charliecalvert/CloudNotes/Assignments/MongooseSignIn.md

     CreateAllExpress Week05-MongooseSignIn
     cd Week05-MongooseSignIn

-Don't forget port 30025, the title and **nodemon**.

 - <https://drive.google.com/file/d/0B25UTAlOfPRGVXR3SHFJa05sNjQ/view?usp=sharing>

 Some npm packages we are using.
-This is no-op, it is just fyi:
+You need do nothing as **AllInclusive** should handle this.
+So this is a no-op, it is just an fyi:

 ```
 npm install bcrypt-nodejs --save